Hello again, readers and welcome to Part Four of my five-part novelization of Red vs. Blue: The Blood Gulch Chronicles.

 Private Caboose tilted his helmeted head in confusion.
 "I don't get it."

-Just then, a white ghostly figure appeared behind them, bent double as he panted with fear and exhaustion.
+Just then, a white transparent figure appeared behind them, bent double as he panted with fear and exhaustion.
 "What… the fuck… was that?"

 "Hey, Church!"
 Caboose called out.